sammanthp007/Linux-Kernel-Development/1. Introduction to the Linux Kernel/README.md

 # 1. Introduction to the Linux Kernel

-### A handful of characteristics of Unix are at the core of its strength.
+### Handful of characteristics of Unix that are at the core of its strength.
 1. Unix is simple:
-Whereas some operating systems implement thousands of system calls and have unclear design goals, Unix systems implement only hundreds of system calls and have a straightforward, even basic, design.
+    * Whereas some operating systems implement thousands of system calls and have unclear design goals, Unix systems implement only hundreds of system calls and have a straightforward, even basic, design.
 2. In Unix, everything is a file: